Lachin: Geography

 The town is scenically built on the side of a mountain on the left bank of the river Hakari.

+Climate

 Economy and culture

 As of 2015, the population is mainly engaged in different state institutions.
 The town has a municipal building, a regional hospital, four dental clinics, two secondary schools, the Berdzor Music School and the Berdzor Art and Sports School, and a kindergarten.